HSYAndone/HSYAndone/README.md

 ### Hi there 👋

-- 🤔 I’m looking for help with parallel computing and distributed system
+- 🤔 I’m looking for help with Parallel Computing and Distributed System
 - 📫 How to reach me: sduhe97@gmail.com

 <!--